LMU-MSBA/bsan-6080-google-play/README.md

 ## 1.3 Determine Data Mining Goals [↑](https://github.com/LMU-MSBA/bsan-6080-google-play#table-of-content)

 ### Data Mining Goals
-→ Mine data that allows us to analyze app reviews through text analytics

-→ Find data that would supplement our original dataset in order to run machine learning models
+The goals that we have for data mining are two fold.
+First, we desire to mine data that allows us to analyze app reviews through text analysis, so that we can derive sentiment from those reviews.
+Second, we want to find data that would appropriately supplement our original dataset in order to run machine learning models.
+Possible machine learning models would include NLP, Word2Vec, or BERT in order to analyze our web scraped text data.

-    → Possible ML:  kNN (Recommendation model)

 ### Data Mining Success Criteria
 → Demonstrating we can create an accurate and provide a recommendation or prediction that would supplement our original analysis, using the data we mined